cheblin/AdHoc-protocol/README.md

 Every interface can contain multiple packs that host can **RECEIVE** and handle through this interface.
 Packs are, minimal transmitted information unit, and denoted with `class` java construction inside the interface.
 Pack `class` fields are a list of exact information it contains.
+Packages names must be unique.

 ```java
 package org.company.some_namespace;